In the past I have made posts that were critical of various aspects of player approaches to the hobby of Role Playing Games.

 So at one point, Nick, the Scout, and the Security guy drive a buggy/jeep type vehicle to the edge of a loose, sandy cliff to find two survivors of the Transport Ship crash wrestling on the ground.

 The Scout and Security guy leap out of their vehicle and run over to drag these two morons away from a long, steep fall to their deaths.
 In addition, sensors indicate native worm creatures are rapidly approaching that position.

 As the PCs yank the survivors to safety, the vicious worm beasts lunge at the group.
 Nick's Scientist is still in the car and when I get to him he says something like, "I am not really a combat person.
 I...I go into the front seat and drive over so they can get into the car faster."
 A great idea except...our Scientist also has not driving skill and a low Agility.

 So what does he do?
 HE DOES IT ANYWAY!
 I think I teared up a little.

 Was he successful?
-Not really, but he tried and it pointed to his character!
+Not really, but he tried and it really pointed to his character's character!
 Similarly there was another moment when an NPC had a gun, a concealed pistol, and Nick's character panicked while trying to get it away from the guy.
-He failed to disarm the opponent but his startled reaction made the driver in the front seat at the time - Security PC - aware of the situation.
+He failed to disarm the opponent but his startled reaction made the driver in the front seat at the time - a Security Officer PC - aware of the situation.